APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/README.md

 │   ├── people folder
 │   ├── policies
 │   ├── project planning
 │   ├── project proposals
-│   └── project reports
+│   ├── project reports
+│   └── workshops
 │
 ├── src                    <- Delivarable 2 - 5: Source code for use in this project.
 │   │
 │   ├── A. staging database
 │   │   │
-│   │   ├── 1. staging db              <- Documentation on design and creation of the staging database
+│   │   ├── 1. staging db              <- Documentation on design and creation of staging database
 │   │   ├── 2. metadata                <- Files generated for various staging db tables
 │   │   ├── 3.
 ETL-source to staging   <- Source code on ETL of various data using the various tools.
 │   │   │                                  i.e SQL, Python, Pentaho.